 - It’s traditional for the groom to make an appearance toward the end of the shower.
 Invite him to come at a designated time, and ask him to bring a beautiful bouquet for his beautiful bride-to-be.

 Ode à la Rose Is at Your Service

 Ode à la Rose, the florist with the French touch, is here to help with all of your bridal shower floral needs.
 With a wide array of flowers and arrangements to choose from, our florists can help you decide what flowers are right for your event and your budget.

-We offer same-day delivery in New York City and Chicago, and next-day delivery to more than 1,400 cities throughout the Northeast.
+We offer same-day delivery in New York City, Chicago, Philadelphia, Los Angeles, Austin, Miami, Washington D.C. and next-day delivery to more than 1,400 cities throughout the Northeast.

 Let us know how we can help you plan the perfect flower bridal shower.
 Please contact us for more information.